digbmc/germantown-y/docs/metadataDoc.md

 This tutorial assumes you have cloned the germantown-y repository (the repository is where all website files are located) onto a code editor such as Visual Studio Code or have access to edit files on the repository.

 ## Setting up the Metadata for Editing
+If there is already a metadata spreadsheet set up where everyone is working, use that one to maintain continuity.
+This ensures the flow of adding items to the spreadsheet isn't interrupted and that object IDs remain unique.
+If there isn't an existing spreadsheet, you can create one by following these steps.

 On our repository, there should be a CSV file located in the _data folder called **germantown-y-metadata.csv** This file contains all the metadata for each item on our website.
 The first line of the CSV file lists the metadata fields in the order** the values are presented in the file.

 Here is an example: